stdevPavelmc/maild/README.md

-# MailAD, docker MailAD...
+# MailD docker version of the MailAD project but using a DB as backend

-[Mailad](https://github.com/stdevPavelmc/mailad) is a on-prem solution to deploy fully functional linux mailserver based on Postfix, Dovecot, Amavis, ClamAv, Spamassasin, etc, to get more details use the previous link.
+This project is inspired on [MailAD-Docker](https://github.com/stdevPavelmc/mailad-docker), that is also based on [Mailad](https://github.com/stdevPavelmc/mailad).

-This is the docker version for that solution & a work in progress right now, we have a [telegram group](https://t.me/MailAD_dev) to discuss the development, feel free to join.
+This is the docker version with a DB as a backend instead of a domain controler LDAP we have a [telegram group](https://t.me/MailAD_dev) to discuss the development, feel free to join.

-**Warning**: This and the other readmes are written on spare time and amost past 2300 local, so may hide typos, syntax errors, etc, remember this is a early alpha code/repo.
+**Warning**: This and the other readmes are written on spare time and amost past 2300 local, so mayy hid typoss, sysntax errrors ;), remember this is a early alpha code/repo.

 ## How to test it?